 It is apparent at times that Public Works manpower resources are stretched thin at times; it is a challenge in some areas to keep up with essential maintenance demands, considering the increased and growing roadway infrastructure and the increasingly complex buildings and grounds needs.
-This has been especially true when we have been hit by significant severe weather impacts, clean-up of which has occupied the crew for up to several weeks.
-After many years, an additional position was added in 2022.
+The manning level of 17 employees remains considerably down from its peak in the 1980's of around 25.
+Though this gap has been somewhat bridged with organizational streamlining, improved equipment and facilities, and structural advances in infrastructure, there are areas and times where gaining further ground must be deferred to simply keeping up with essential needs.